WHY JAMESTOWN IS RELEVANT

-Berkeley succeeded a series of royal surrogates of varied quality and distinction who for almost a decade and a half had kept the colony in a state of uncertainty ranging from turmoil and emergency to stabilization, conciliation and reform.
-Professor Billings tells us, “Berkeley’s thirty-five-year tenure marks him as one of Virginia’s most significant chief executives…His arrival was also timely, for he governed Virginia during the crucial decades from the 1640s to the 1690s.
+Berkeley succeeded a series of royal surrogates of varied quality and distinction who for almost a decade and a half had kept the colony in a state of uncertainty ranging from turmoil and emergency to stabilization, conciliation, and reform.
+Professor Billings tells us, “Berkeley’s thirty-five-year tenure marks him as one of Virginia’s most significant chief executives…His arrival was also timely, for he governed Virginia during the crucial decades from the 1640s to the 1670s.
 These were the years when the General Assembly matured into a miniature parliament, and political power was divided between the provincial [i.e., colonial] and the county governments.”

-From its initial existence, and at his arrival, the Assembly was unicameral, consisting of the governor, twelve to sixteen appointed councillors, and the burgesses that were elected by each county and Jamestown.
+From its initial existence, and at his arrival, the Assembly was unicameral, consisting of the governor, twelve to sixteen appointed councilors, and the burgesses that were elected by each county and Jamestown.
 Berkeley soon saw the need and benefits from governing the colony with a form of bicameral legislature that would become a template, little more than a century later, for our Congress and most of our state governing bodies.

 The Interregnum had commenced by 1650.
 England became a Commonwealth and then a Protectorate under Oliver Cromwell.
 Cromwell fashioned a new imperial policy that required colonial compliance.
-In 1652, Parliament sent an enforcement fleet to Jamestown and, for the first time, our ancestors experienced an English military force, which obliged the governor to surrender a royalist-leaning Virginia to the new rulers.
+In 1652, Parliament sent an enforcement fleet to Jamestown and, for the first time, our ancestors experienced an English military force, which obliged the governor to surrender a royalist-leaning Virginia to its new rulers.

-The continued absence of both attention from the new English government and a royal governor’s rule left only vestiges of colonial oversight during the Interregnum; our ancestors were faced with the prospect of ad hoc local self-government.
+The absence of both attention from the new English government and a royal governor’s rule left only vestiges of colonial oversight during the Interregnum; our ancestors were faced with the prospect of ad hoc local self-government.
 Many were discomfited at this brief taste of de facto independence as it lacked the previous social order and any guidance or direction from the center of government in London.
 The Assembly, though, continued to innovate its practice of self-governance as the House of Burgesses dominated the colonial government by electing both councilors and governors.

 In doing so, it also inadvertently functioned for the entire Interregnum with more of the prerogatives of an almost sovereign-like legislature.
 While it remained principally in concert with Parliament’s new regime in London, its several royalist members were tolerated and kept a low profile while retaining their seats and positions in the more robust local colonial administration.